mackelab/msne-datascience-2020/projects/README.md

 ### Computational Neuroscience projects

-These projects are taken from [a course in the Computational Neuroscience master program at BCCN Berlin](https://www.bccn-berlin.de/courses-and-modules.html#ui-id-11) (thanks @bccn).
+These projects are kindly provided by [a course in the Computational Neuroscience master program at BCCN Berlin](https://www.bccn-berlin.de/courses-and-modules.html#ui-id-11) (thanks @bccn).
 Please ignore all the information related to this, e.g., when to submit, and references to the corresponding lecture.

 - N1: [Visual Perception](neuro_projects/1visual_perception/1visual_perception.pdf)